amueller69/Law-School-Notes/Bar-Review/Property.md

           * L can't sue ST for unpaid rent; ST can't sue for breach of implied covenant of quiet enjoyment
           * However, L can sue to evict assignee for unpaid rent and/or violations of covenants that touch & concern the land, while assignee can sue for breach of implied covenant of quiet enjoyment

+### Fixtures

+* Fixtures are personal property/chattels that are attached to real property such that becomes part of the real property, meaning it can't be removed
+  * In other words, when tenant moves out, these things remain with the landlord; tenant can be liable if removed

+* Test for determining whether personal property or fixture focuses on intent, degree of attachment, and how integrated it has become to the use of the real property
+  * Intent: if there is an agreement between the parties (e.g., landlord and tenant) that something is or is not a permanent fixture, this controls
+    * However, if dispute involves another party who was not part of the agreement (e.g., a sublessee), the intent expressed in the agreement might not be determinative if it would contradict the expectations of a reasonable person
+      * If two parties have agreement that something is not intended to be a fixture, but an ordinary person would clearly assume it is (e.g., because it is so integrated into the property), agreement has no bearing on property rights of non-party to the contract.
+  * If no agreement that clearly manifests intent, look to other factors:
+    * Extent of attachment, including how the item was attached (duct tape vs. nails vs. welding) and how difficult/damaging removal would be
+      * Even if not physically attached to a given piece of real property, there are some things the law recognizes as being constructively attached
+    * Whether it was adapted to the use or enjoyment of the real property
+      * However, generally does not apply to "domestic fixtures" (not actually a fixture), things attached to the property as decor or to make tenant's life more comfortable (e.g., shelving, blinds/curtains, home appliances, etc.)
+      * Nor does it generally apply to "trade fixtures" (also not a real fixture), which help tenant carry out their trade/business

+---

+## Restraints on Alienation

+* Restraints on alienation can be direct or indirect
+  * Direct restraints - specifically restrict transfers of land (e.g., "not to be sold")
+  * Indirect restraints prevent certain uses which might affect alienability (e.g., "to be used as a school")

+* Three categories
+  * **Disabling restraints**: attempts to render any transfers of the property void
+    * However, these restraints are generally void themselves
+  * **Forfeiture restraints**: would automatically transfer the property away from the owner if they attempted to sell it
+    * Void when applied to fee simple absolute; may be enforceable in the context of life estates, leaseholds
+  * **Promissory restraints**: are separate promises not to transfer; enforceable by bringing action for breach (usually damages)
+    * Courts have treated their permissibility similar to forfeiture restraints: void on fee simples, but ok on others

+* Finally, they can be absolute or partial.
+The absolute and partial categories are more applicable to direct restraints than to indirect ones
+  * Absolute restraints bar alienation to anyone at any time
+  * Partial restraints prevent alienation only to certain people, or only for certain periods of time, or only until an outside condition is met
+    * Even in the context of a fee simple, a partial restraint might be permissible if limited to a small group or a short period of time.

+* Summary of the restraints permissible for different types of estates:
+  * **Fee simple**: All absolute restraints are void.
+Partial restraints are okay if limited to a small group or a short period of time
+  * **Life estate**: Absolute disabling restraints are void.
+Absolute forfeiture and promissory restraints are okay.
+Partial restraints are okay if reasonable in purpose, effect, and duration.
+  * **Leases**: Direct restraints (e.g., restriction on sub-leases), both absolute and partial, are okay, but must be reasonable; Likewise, indirect restraints (restraints on use) are okay if commercially reasonable, unless they are at odds with public policy

 ---

 ## Concurrent Interests (Co-Tenancies)